 These adorable bunny nose masks will make for a picture-perfect Easter.
 Craft some for the whole family, grab your camera and get ready for some super fun photos.
 This doesn’t require a ton of supplies but the instructions do call for a glue gun so your kiddos will need some help crafting this one.

 3. Easter Bunny Toilet Roll Stamp

-This is the perfect craft for a preschool playdate.
-It’s just messy enough to keep the kiddos entertained, while being a breeze to clean up.
+This is one of the perfect easter crafts for a preschool playdate.
+It’s just messy enough to keep the kiddos entertained while being a breeze to clean up.
 You can either use one large sheet of paper for everyone to share or have individual pieces so the kids can take them home.
 And the kids will look super cute painting together in these preschool paint smocks.